I responded to a friend on the recent comments by commentator Glenn Beck on Social Justice. Below is my text:

 Many others (and me): Social Justice >> love >> good and true

-What I believe many of the younger Christian leaders understand better than many conservatives with a tight narrow definition of social justice is that in debates like this, that center around terminology, History and Etymology count way less than we are inclined to think.
+What I believe many of the younger Christian leaders understand better than many conservatives with a tight narrow definition of social justice is that debates like this, that center around terminology, History, and Etymology count way less than we are inclined to think.
 Rather, how a word or phrase is “trending” at the current moment in culture is a much better gauge for what it actually “means.”

 If we were debating the meaning of the word “gay” and someone took the meaning of the word from when he was a kid talking with his grandparents and then defended it with all the logic in the world – he’d still be wrong.
 The cultural meaning of the word has changed.
 Groovy was a cool word in the 70’s, but not now.
 Social Justice was a negative concept to many from the 50’s to the 80’s, but to this generation it is a good word.
 It’s not that we’ve changed our worldview completely on certain issues… it’s that the term has morphed culturally.
 What it points to as well as whether it is a positive or negative term.

 The bigger issue that is missed on the conservative side of this argument (one that you should recognize from your time growing up in the conservative circles) is that all the energy against Social Justice and related ideas does not add up to energy for love and peacemaking.
-I can argue against a cult without ever arguing for Christianity… I can argue against Coca Cola without ever arguing for water.
+I can argue against a cult without ever arguing for Christianity… I can argue against Coca-Cola without ever arguing for water.

 The other side, however, is arguing for love.
 The energy of many of my friends promoting Social Justice adds more to the “love” tank than the time and energy their antagonists add to the “love” tank.
-You can see this by the two conclusions from the philosophical arguments above: one ends with a negation while the other ends with an affirmation.
+You can see this by the two conclusions from the philosophical arguments above: one ends with a negation while the other end with an affirmation.
 This is more than semantic — it actually points energy in a direction.

 It’s subtle, but it is why the conservative church went 50 years arguing against the Social Gospel before it realized that it hadn’t really argued for the many justice or love aspects on the periphery that Christ certainly would have had things to say about.